'As soon as I hit the button to close the door, it hit'

 Parts of the town were damaged as well — the second damaging storm this month in the community.

-The Champaign County Emergency Management Agency said the Thomasboro area took the brunt of the damage from the storm that packed winds in the range of 60 mph.
+Chris Miller, warning coordination meteorologist for the National Weather Service, said based on eyewitness accounts, damage photos, radar data and information from the Champaign County Emergency Management Agency, the storm is being classified as a microburst “with wind gusts estimated to be at least 70 to 80 mph.”

-On Wednesday morning, Ehler, who is a sales agronomist for the company, and employees were working on the rafters that had been damaged on a machine shed where chemical application and farm equipment was stored.
+On Wednesday morning, Ehler, a sales agronomist for his family’s business, and some employees were working on damaged rafters on a machine shed where chemical application and farm equipment were stored.

 The storm also ripped his grandmother’s garage off the foundation and blew it into the office building, damaging it.